 First, I made an appointment with an optometrist, relieved that she could see me the following day.
 In the meantime, I sat in the dark to relieve the constant urge to watch the thing move around in my eye.
 Watching it gave me a little motion sickness, as the dark spot danced uncontrollably.

-Continue reading Are Eye Floaters Dangerous?
+Continue reading Are Eye Floaters Serious?
 Here’s What You Should Know

 When I was a kid, no one ever asked: “Is the sun good for you?”.
 And it was a given that everyone loved the sun and would occasionally overdo it and get burned.
 Especially kids in the summertime.